rileydevdzn/vue-todo-app/README.md

 - what functions does a to-do app need to perform to be useful?
 - how to design a UI that makes accomplishing these functions feel intuitive and easy to complete?

-The result was a simple app that fulfills all of the primary actions a user needs from a to-do app and does them well.
+My solution was an app that is simple, easy to use, and pays attention to performing its primary purpose well.
+I'm using an iterative design process to incrementally implement new features, concentrating on functionality and ease-of-use (doing a few things and doing them well) over an extended feature list.

-In the next iteration I plan to incorporate additional design elements (like a confirmation modal for deleting tasks) and development work, adding Vue Router for a single-page application (SPA) and state management with Pinia.
+In the next iteration I plan to incorporate additional design elements (like a confirmation modal for deleting tasks) and development work, adding Vue Router for a single-page application (SPA) version and eventually state management with Pinia as the app grows in size and complexity.

 </br>